wchsstem/wchs-map/src/map_docs.md

 Future possibility: there seem to be Bathroom Supply Closets associated with each bathroom, each of which is associated with a room number BSC{X} written in marker on the door.
 Bathroom IDs should be linked to the ID of the BSCs, though not enough are known at this time to do that correctly for all bathrooms.
+When BSC numbers are used as IDs, they won't match between floors, which is acceptable.

 Note: these are called "bathrooms" internally so the initial (R) doesn't conflict with the initial of room (R), but these should be called "restrooms" in the UI.